skrub-data/skrub/doc/userguide_tablereport.rst

-The |TableReport| is a standalone object that does not require a running notebook to be accessed after generation: it can be exported in HTML format and opened directly in a browser as a HTML page:
+The |TableReport| is a standalone object that does not require a running notebook to be accessed after generation: it can be exported in HTML format and opened directly in a browser as a HTML page.

 .. code-block:: python